ppietris/vue-poll/README.md

 ## Methods

-- #### addvote (optional)
+- #### addvote (returns object)
   Callback on add vote.
-It returns: answer's value, answer's votes, total poll's votes and the custom id
+It returns an object that includes: answer's value, answer's votes, total poll's votes and the custom id

 ## License
 MIT license